 This is why we recommend new gun owners purchase something that they can take to the range and shoot regularly.
 Consider things like standard issues, availability, and pricing.

 If you’re a new gun owner, you will need a lot of ammo.
 This is because you will be spending a lot of time practicing on the range to become both familiar and comfortable with your new firearm purchase.
-9mm ammo will be a good start.
+The 9mm Luger cartridge will be a good start.

-Handguns as well as big rifles can be equipped with different types of sights.
+Handguns as well as rifles can be equipped with different types of sights.

-Iron sights are the most commonly used type of pistol sights.
-It consists of two parts: rear sight and front sight.
+Iron sights are the most common type of pistol sights.
+They consist of two parts: a rear sight and a front sight.

 On the other hand, optical sights include red dot sights and scopes.
-Red dot sights use batteries to power their electronics which project aiming reticle onto a lens.
-They don’t have any magnification, they are smaller and lighter than those made for rifles.
+Red dot sights use batteries to power their electronics which project an aiming reticle onto a lens.
+They don’t have any magnification; they are smaller and lighter than those made for rifles.

 Scopes, however, are less common on handguns.
 They are mostly used for hunting or long-distance target shooting.

 All in all, iron sights are a better option for daylight shooting, while optics may be a better choice for nighttime shooting.
 However, this is just a recommendation, as you have the final word when purchasing a handgun or accessories.

 Another question prospective gun owners should ask themselves is, "Do I want a manual safety mechanism?"
 There are some people who are simply not comfortable carrying a semi automatic pistol that doesn't have a thumb safety (like this Beretta 92X) or something similar aboard.

 As promised, here are some suggested pistols that might merit the title “best handgun.”
 Note the pros and cons of each; understanding some of the features and attributes we look at will help you make an informed choice regardless of what you finally purchase.